 In addition to developing technical skill proficiency, the Electro-Mechanical curriculum also incorporates competency-based applied learning that contributes to higher-order reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation-specific skills.
 The Electro-Mechanical Technology Certificate program is designed for students who plan to enter the workforce immediately upon graduation.

-Garrett College Engineering department awards Electro-mechanical Technology Certificate to graduates.
-An Associate of Science in Engineering (A.S.E.) in Electrical Engineering is also offered by the Engineering department.
+Garrett College awards a Certificate in Electro-Mechanical Technology to successful graduates.
+An Associate of Science in Engineering (A.S.E.) in Electrical Engineering is also available.

 - Electronics repair